MLDOliveira/cursoDevMultiplataformaUdemy/README.md

 ---------------------------------------------------------------------------------

-To run your app on iOS:
-   cd D:\GitHub\curso_dev_multiplataforma\APP01\teste
+Rodar APP no iOS:
+- cd <diretorio do projeto>
-   react-native run-ios
+- react-native run-ios
-   - or -
+OU
-   Open ios\teste.xcodeproj in Xcode
+- Open ios\teste.xcodeproj in Xcode
-   Hit the Run button
+- Hit the Run button

-To run your app on Android:
-   cd D:\GitHub\curso_dev_multiplataforma\APP01\teste
+Rodar APP no Android:
+- cd <diretorio do projeto>
-   Have an Android emulator running (quickest way to get started), or a device connected react-native run-android
+- Have an Android emulator running (quickest way to get started), or a device connected
+- react-native run-android

 ---------------------------------------------------------------------------------
 Comandos ADB